teamplify/teamplify-runner/README.md

 # Upgrades

-Teamplify installation consists of Teamplify runner and Teamplify product itself, which is shipped in the form of Docker images.
-We follow the concept of rolling updates, releasing new versions of the product often (up to a few times a week).
+Teamplify installation consists of the Teamplify runner and the Teamplify product itself, which is shipped in the form of Docker images.
+We follow the concept of rolling updates, and so we release updates often (up to a few times a week).
 We recommend that you use the most recent version to keep up with the latest features and bugfixes.
-The upgrade process and consists of two steps:
+The upgrade process consists of two steps:

 1. Upgrade Teamplify runner: